evidence-dev/evidence/sites/docs/docs/components/custom-components.md

 ## Building your own component: Checklist

-If you're building a component, here are some things to keep in mind:
+If you're building a component, here are some things to keep in mind.

 In your markdown file:

-1. **`import` the custom component** into any .md files where you want to use it.
+1. **You must `import` the custom component** into any .md files where you want to use it.
 1. **Pass any data as props** if you need to access query results in the component

 In the custom component:

+1. **Use Svelte (HTML + extra features) syntax** in this component - it will not support Markdown
 1. **Use the `/components/` folder** for your .svelte files
 1. **`export` any props you want to use** in the component
-1. **Import any [Evidence components](https://github.com/evidence-dev/evidence/tree/main/sites/example-project/src/components)** you want to use in the components
+1. **Import any [Evidence components](https://github.com/evidence-dev/evidence/tree/main/sites/example-project/src/components)** you want to use in the custom component
-1. **Use Svelte (HTML + extra features) syntax** in this component - it will not support Markdown